vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

     - Caveats
         - Should try and jit in the widest possible region to give the most context to the compiler: ideally the entire train step including model forward, model backward passes, and optimser updates.
 X
         - Tracing (by default) uses the **shape** of the input to trace and compile.
 Hence, changing the shape of the input to the same function will cause the trace and compile stages to happen again.
 We should aim to keep the input shape the same, or at least limited to a small set of possibilities.
 X
-        - In the `jax.jit` regions Python (non-Jax) code will only be executed during tracing and not included in the compiled version.
-This has a lot of implications, such as conditionals, loops, prints, etc. (expand later)
+        - In the `jax.jit` regions Python (non-JAX) code will only be executed during tracing and not included in the compiled version.
+This has a lot of implications, such as conditionals, loops, prints, etc. (expand later) X

     - Differences between numpy and jax
-        - I feel calling Jax "accelerated numpy" is not giving Jax enough credit.
+        - I feel calling JAX "accelerated numpy" is not giving JAX enough credit.
 The way of using them is totally different.
 X
-        - Jax is slow to dispatch to the accelerator which makes op-by-op (eager) execution much slower than running Numpy on CPU – even with access to crazy fast hardware.
-This makes this style of execution in Jax untenable apart from debugging.
+        - JAX is slow to dispatch to the accelerator which makes op-by-op (eager) execution much slower than running Numpy on CPU – even with access to crazy fast hardware.
+This makes this style of execution in JAX untenable apart from debugging.
 X
         - As numpy is intended to be used op-by-op, there is no room for optimisation by the compiler.
 Hence, the burden on the developer to write performant code and call the fast, heavily optimised, vectorised numpy functions as much as possible, over working at a Python level, which can be orders of magnitude slower.
 X
-        - Although of course the developer should think about performance when writing Jax, the burden is reduced by XLA.
+        - Although of course the developer should think about performance when writing JAX, the burden is reduced by XLA.
 We are much more free to just write what we want to happen, and rely on XLA to optimise the hell out of everything.
 X
         - Stupid loop example?
 X
         - The above reminds me a bit of programming in Rust, where the developer works with the strict but knowledgeable compiler – kinda like a very serious tango partner.
-Jax has worse error messages as it stands though X
+JAX has worse error messages as it stands though X

     - Finished my ideological rant, to summarise: **for the final application we want to only run jax ops in jitted regions, where the jitted region is as large as possible, with fixed input shapes.
 We define what we want to happen which is transformed into a computational graph, and rely on XLA to optimise and compile it.**